 Game Design-Related Panels and Presentations

-- June 2018, ARRiBot Game Design Demonstration at JASON's National Educators Conference at The George Washington University in Ashburn, VA.
+- June 2018, ARRiBot Game Design Demonstration for the games Quest for Mars, Destructive Interference, Project Stormfury, Race to Restore at JASON's National Educators Conference at The George Washington University in Ashburn, VA.

 - September 2015, “Chicago Made Video Games as New Media Art,” invited panelist to discuss the video game The Doctor Will See You Now at the Adler Planetarium’s Adler After Dark Series, Chicago, IL.